The DSAI Code of Business Conduct Direct Selling Association of Ireland code of business conduct As approved by the DSAI Board on 18th March 2020

 13.3 Every member’s chief executive is responsible for the observation of this Code by its employees and direct sellers.

-13.5 Every member shall give all their direct sellers a copy of the DSAI Codes.
+13.5 Every member shall publicise the DSAI Code to their direct sellers and shall give all their direct sellers a copy of the DSAI Codes.
+This copy may

 14. Code Administration

-14.1 DSAI Codes are supervised and administered by an independent, legally qualified Administrator appointed by the Council on behalf of the Association.
+14.1 DSAI Codes are supervised and administered by an independent, legally qualified Administrator appointed by the Board on behalf of the Association.